npilon/planterbox/README.md

 `PATTERN` can be a python regular expression, which must start matching expected step text after the [gherkin step prefixes](https://github.com/cucumber/cucumber/wiki/Given-When-Then).

 Groups matched within `PATTERN` are provided to the decorated function as arguments.
-All steps are provided with the `TestCase` object for the currently executing scenario as their first argument.
+All steps are provided with the `ScenarioTestCase` object for the currently executing scenario as their first argument.
 Unnamed groups are provided to the step as positional arguments after this.
 Named groups will be passed as keyword arguments.
 `PATTERN` cannot mix unnamed and named groups.